s-abdullaev/TheDataIncubator/README.md

 Along working in this project, I will need to specify and collect following data:

-- Student's academic, professional and social background along with other personal details prior to entering the higher education institution, applying for the loan;
+- Students: Their academic, professional and social background along with other personal details prior to entering the higher education institution, applying for the loan;
-- Conditions in student loan contracts, principal amounts, repayment periods, time and effort needed to succeed, success rates
+- Loan-Providers: Their financial performance, conditions in loan contracts, principal amounts, repayment periods, time and effort needed to obtain a loan, success rates
-- Universities' profiles, rankings, admissions to different programmes, acceptence rates, demographic.
+- Universities: Their profiles, rankings, admissions to different programmes, acceptence rates, demographic.

 ## 2. Data Cleaning